-- PLS 208 The Judicial Process 5 credits Overview of the role of law and the judiciary in American political life; the powers and limitations of the judiciary; individual rights in legal conflicts; study of selected key cases.
-Designed especially for nonmajors. - PLS 210 Introduction to Local and State Politics 5 credits Examination of structures and functions of political institutions at local, state, county and special district levels, especially legislative, executive and judicial systems. - PLS 230 Industrial Democracies 5 credits Social divisions, participation, policy processes in West Europe, North America, and Japan.
+- PLS 210 Introduction to Local and State Politics 5 credits Examination of structures and functions of political institutions at local, state, county and special district levels, especially legislative, executive and judicial systems. - PLS 230 Industrial Democracies 5 credits Social divisions, participation, policy processes in West Europe, North America, and Japan.
 Popular values, power distribution, and the future of democracy. - PLS 231 Diversity and Change 5 credits Political diversity among contemporary nations.
 Methods of comparison.
 Testing theories of change in political economy and political sociology.
-Examples from capitalist, socialist, and developing nations. - PLS 253 Introduction to Political Philosophy 5 credits An overview of political ideas from East to West, from Plato to present, application of these ideas to contemporary society. - PLS 260 Introduction to International Politics 5 credits Analysis of the dynamic forces in international relations; power, nationalism, sovereignty, colonialism, imperialism, underdevelopment and hunger from various national and theoretical perspectives. - PLS 291 Special Topics 1-5 credits
+Examples from capitalist, socialist, and developing nations. - PLS 253 Introduction to Political Philosophy 5 credits The individual and the community, presented in contending views of political society.
+Major statements from Plato to Marx; challenges by recent writers.
+Abstract concepts illustrated in contemporary life. - PLS 260 Introduction to Global Politics 5 credits Analysis of the international system, including the balance of power, imperialism, the global political economy, and international institutions.
+Major conflict themes in East-West, North-South, and West-West relations.

-PLS 292
+PLS 291 Special Topics 1-5 credits

-Special Topics
+PLS 292 Special Topics 1-5 credits

-1-5 credits
+PLS 293 Special Topics 1-5 credits

-PLS 293 Special Topics 1-5 credits - PLS 301 The American Presidency 5 credits Analysis of powers of American presidents: relationship with Congress, bureaucracy, judiciary, private sector and with foreign governments. - PLS 302 Government and the Economy 5 credits Appropriate roles of government in the economy, including regulatory, spending, and taxing policies, and economic and social planning. - PLS 304 Political Parties and Interest Groups 5 credits Theories, organization, strategy and leadership of American political parties, campaigns and party leadership.
-Role of interest groups in the American political process. - PLS 310 Urban Politics and Public Policy 5 credits Problems of large American cities with special emphasis on transportation, housing, public safety and planning.
-Fiscal problems of American cities; public school politics. - PLS 330 Soviet Union 5 credits Goals, structures, and processes of Soviet oligarchic rule.
-Social changes, economic dilemmas, ethnic conflict, law, dissent, and welfare. - PLS 335 Welfare States 5 credits Politics of social planning in Sweden, Britain, US, and other welfare states.
-Health care, pensions, urban planning, economic regulation.
-Public goods and private choices.
-Empirical methods in comparative research.
+- PLS 301 The American Presidency 5 credits The constitutional context and historical development of the President's role in the American political system.
+Personality and leadership.
+Relations with the public, Congress, the media, and foreign governments. - PLS 302 Government and the Economy 5 credits (PLS 202) Appropriate roles of government in the economy, including regulatory, spending, and taxing policies, and economic and social planning. - PLS 304 Political Parties and Interest Groups 5 credits Theories, organization, strategy and leadership of American political parties, campaigns and party leadership.
+Role of interest groups in the American political process. - PLS 305 The Policy Process 5 credits (PUB 481)How public policies are enacted and implemented in the US.
+Constitutional, political, ideological, and socioeconomic constraints on policymakers.
+The relationship between economic structure and the substance of public policy. - PLS 308 The Judicial Process 5 credits (PLS 208) The role of law, courts, and other legal institutions in American political life; courts as political actors; the social and political environment of law.
+The impact of law on public order and citizens' rights. - PLS 310 Urban Politics and Public Policy 5 credits Problems of large American cities with special emphasis on transportation, housing, public safety and planning.
+Fiscal problems of American cities; public school politics.

+- PLS 330 Soviet Union 5 credits Goals, structures, and processes of Soviet oligarchic rule.
+Social changes, economic dilemmas, ethnic conflict, law, dissent, and welfare. - PLS 338 African Politics 5 credits Political order, state-building, and economic development in Sub-Saharan Black Africa.
+Theories of comparative social, economic, and political change.
+Historical and contemporary causes of famine, civil war, debt, US and Soviet influence, and revolution in South Africa. - PLS 353 Topics in Political Philosophy 5 credits Enduring problems in political philosophy will be critically examined through the systematic thought of great theorists from Plato through Hegel. - PLS 354 Western Marxism 5 credits Critical examination of the political and social philosophy of Karl Marx and selected interpretations of his philosophy. - PLS 355 Contemporary Political Thought 5 credits A critical examination of selected contemporary political ideas and theories.